hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter3.md

 "Yes, thank you.
 And yourself?"

-"Same old, same old.
+"Same old, same old...
 Have you been liking your new shirt?"

 "I haven't had the chance to wear it yet."